flutter/website/flutter-for-ios.md

 ## How do I build custom widgets?

-In iOS, you typically subclass `UIView`, or a pre-existing view, to override and implement methods that achieve the desired behavior.
-In Flutter, building a custom widget is often accomplished by [composing](/technical-overview/#everythings-a-widget) smaller widgets (instead of extending them).
+In iOS, you typically subclass `UIView`, or use a pre-existing view, to override and implement methods that achieve the desired behavior.
+In In Flutter, build a custom widget by [composing](/technical-overview/#everythings-a-widget) smaller widgets (instead of extending them).

-For example, how do you build a `CustomButton` that takes in a label in the constructor?
-Create a CustomButton that composes a `RaisedButton` with a label, rather than extending `RaisedButton`, and overriding and implementing new methods:
+For example, how do you build a `CustomButton` that takes a label in the constructor?
+Create a CustomButton that composes a `RaisedButton` with a label, rather than by extending `RaisedButton`:

 <!-- skip -->
 {% prettify dart %}